sivaprasadnk/flutter_dart_interview_qna/static_final_const.md

+# What is difference between static, final and const ?

 In Flutter (and Dart), `static`, `final`, and `const` are used to define how variables and properties are stored and accessed.
 They have different purposes related to memory allocation, value assignment, and immutability.

 ---